Dataseeds/dataseeds.github.io/pages/how-it-works2.md

 		<h2>Used sources</h2>
 		<p>
-			This page wouldn't be the same without all the amazing open source libraries and frameworks used to create and manage both the website and the content.
+			This page was also created with the help of a set of amazing open source libraries and frameworks used to build and manage both the website and the content.
 But a special thanks need to be provided to the amazing vectorized icons from <href class="underlined" src="https://www.drawkit.io/free-icons">Drawkit</href>, and the entirety of the datasets and information collected from a variety of sources: <a class="underlined" href="https://www.eea.europa.eu/">EEA</a>, <a class="underlined"